IBM/example-bank/README.md

 ### Automated deployment

-The steps to use the Tekton pipelines - [link TBD]
+The steps to use the Tekton pipelines - [here.](https://developer.ibm.com/tutorials/tekton-pipeline-deploy-a-mobile-app-backend-openshift-4/)

 ### App ID Configuration